CDKT-FL: Cross-Device Knowledge Transfer using Proxy Dataset in Federated Learning: Experiments

 \subsection{Experimental Results}

-In summary, we obtained experimental results on four datasets for different settings in the \CDKT algorithm and baselines with the median testing accuracy from round $90$ to $100$, as in Table 1.
-There are two principal scenarios: (1) fixed $10$ users, and (2) selected $10$ from the total $50$ users.
-Compared to the FedAvg algorithm, \CDKT outperforms $10\%$ with Fashion-MNIST, $7\%$ with CIFAR-10, $5\%$ for both scenarios according to \textbf{C-Per} performance.
-Meanwhile in MNIST, \CDKT obtains $3\%$ better in scenario (1) but $4\%$ lower \textbf{C-Per} performance than FedAvg in scenario (2).
-In addition to the main target to improve personalized performance, \CDKT also significantly improves the performance of global model in most of the settings except MNIST dataset.
-According our detailed figures, in scenario (1), \CDKT obtains higher \textbf{C-Gen} performance, a comparable \textbf{C-Spec} performance of client models, and a comparable or higher \textbf{Global} performance.
-In scenario (2), our proposed algorithm achieves higher \textbf{C-Spec} and \textbf{Global} performance with the Fashion-MNIST and CIFAR datasets, but FedAvg exceptionally exhibits a good performance on a simple learning task such as hand digit recognition on MNIST dataset.
+In summary, we obtained experimental results on three datasets for different settings in the \CDKT algorithm and baselines with the median testing accuracy and F1 score from round $90$ to $100$, as in Table~\ref{test_accuracy_100iters} and Table~\ref{F1_score_100iters}.
+There are two principal scenarios: 1) the Fixed Users scenario, where all $10$ users participate in every communication round, and (2) the Subset of Users scenario, in which 10 randomly selected users from a total of $50$ users in each communication round.
+Compared to the other baselines, in terms of accuracy metric, \CDKT outperforms $10\%$ and $5\%$ with Fashion-MNIST, $6\%$ and $2\%$ with CIFAR-10, $2\%$ and $1\%$ with CIFAR-100 for scenario (1) and scenario (2) respectively, according to \textbf{C-Per} performance.
+In addition to the main target to improve personalized performance, in both metrics, \CDKT also significantly improves the performance of the global model in most of the settings as shown in Table~\ref{test_accuracy_100iters} and Table~\ref{F1_score_100iters}.
+According to our detailed figures, in scenario (1), \CDKT obtains a higher \textbf{C-Gen} performance, a comparable \textbf{C-Spec} performance of client models, and a comparable or higher \textbf{Global} performance in all three datasets.
+In scenario (2), our proposed algorithm achieves higher \textbf{C-Spec}, \textbf{Global} performance and comparable \textbf{C-Gen} performance.
+We provide the detailed results of \textbf{C-Spec} and \textbf{C-Gen} in the Appendix.
 In principle, CDKT helps the client models improve \textbf{C-Gen} and slightly improve the \textbf{Global} performance than that of no transfer setting.
-The detailed results for MNIST and CIFAR-10 datasets are shown in our supplementary material.
-In addition, as the final performance metric, \CDKT algorithm exhibits better stability and faster convergence in general while improving the \textbf{C-Per}, and preserves high \textbf{Global} performance in most of the settings.
-These attributes also enable the client or global models to be usable early after $50$ communication rounds.
-As expected, in the subset of users selection scenario, the FedAvg algorithm shows an extensive fluctuation due to irregularity in learning parameters across the client models stemmed from statistical heterogeneity.
+In addition, as the final performance metric, the \CDKT algorithm exhibits better stability and faster convergence while improving the \textbf{C-Per}.
+It preserves high \textbf{Global} performance in most settings.
+These attributes also enable the client or global models to be usable early after $50$ global rounds.
+As expected, in the subset of users selection scenario, other baseline show an extensive fluctuation due to irregularity in learning parameters across the client models stemming from statistical heterogeneity.